The garden birds of Charlecote

 Hope for the future

 Until a few years ago, the gardens were also a favoured haunt of the endearing spotted flycatcher — another migrant that winters in Africa.
 Sadly it is in serious decline nationally and none have been recorded here since 2007.
-But we live in hope that one day they might return.
+But we live in hope that one day they might return - keep looking out.